JetBrains/amper/docs/Documentation.md

 ```

 Yet, there are tricky cases with source layouts.
-To prevent confusion and provide smooth migration from Gradle to Deft you must specify
+To prevent confusion and provide smooth migration from Gradle you must specify
-Deft layout setting within every project (in a build file) when Deft plugin is applied:
+layout setting within every project (in a build file):
 ```kotlin
 // build.gradle.kts
 deft {